 Even IoT devices that aren’t connected to the internet are at risk from other devices that have been online; for example, a service technician might plug a laptop or USB drive into a previously disconnected IoT device.
 Stuxnet is a prime example of such an attack.

-To secure an IoT solution, you must secure the IoT devices themselves, the data they contain, the apps they run, device connectivity to the cloud, the services running in the cloud, and the appss that are built on top of those cloud services.
+To secure an IoT solution, you must secure the IoT devices themselves, the data they contain, the apps they run, device connectivity to the cloud, the services running in the cloud, and the apps that are built on top of those cloud services.
 What’s more, you must address all phases of the IoT device lifecycle—from initial deployment through decommissioning and retirement.
 Finally, because of the very nature of IoT, you most likely will need to do all this at massive scale.

 This paper will address how Microsoft is approaching IoT security and how we’re enabling you to deliver highly secure IoT solutions with Windows IoT.